 Get full access to Outside Learn, our online education hub featuring in-depth yoga, fitness, & nutrition courses, when you sign up for Outside+.

 Triangle Pose (Utthita Trikonasana), like Mountain Pose or Downward-Facing Dog, is one of those asanas that you might practice so much, or are so familiar with, that you become a little stuck in your habits and lose a certain degree of awareness or fresh attention.
-This can happen with any endeavor that we engage in on a regular basis, on or off the mat.
+This can happen with any endeavor that we engage in on a regular basis—on or off the mat.
 (Just think about how you walk.
 Do you always take your first step with the same foot?)
 But don’t beat yourself up; it’s easy to become complacent, stagnant, or mechanical in our practices.
 That’s the nature of habits.

 Experiment with changing things up on your mat and see how they translate to other areas of your life.
 These three fun variations of Utthita Trikonasana are only a sample of the seemingly infinite number of ways to practice and play with this pose.
 This is true of any pose.
 There is no end to seeing.
 And there is no end to playing and to learning.